nametable/pamm-atom/README.md

 Download this project and uncompress it : https://github.com/pamods/pamm-atom/archive/stable.zip

-Windows x64 users should run the install.bat file located in the root of this project.
+Windows should run the install.bat file located in the root of this project.
 This will install PAMM into your PA user data, create a desktop shortcut, and launch PAMM.

-For other systems:
+Mac/Linux users should use install.sh

+You must have a 64 bit system for the installation scripts; you would be crazy to play PA on a 32 bit system.

+##Manual install

 Download the electron release for your platform and uncompress it: https://github.com/electron/electron/releases